JOHN L GETZ

 AD8J in action

-I was operating as AD8J/HR9, October 30 - November 12, 2016, from the island of Guanaja, Bay Islands, Honduras (IOTA NA-057) using wire antennas.
-5,262 contacts were made in 70 hours of operating.
-A big effort was made to work JA's and 849 made it into the log.
-If you would like to check out the operating location, go to: http://www.dunbarrock.com/ All logs have been uploaded to LOTW.
+I was operating as AD8J/HR9, October 30 - November 12, 2016 and May 18 - June 3, 2017from the island of Guanaja, Bay Islands, Honduras (IOTA NA-057) using wire antennas.
+5,262 contacts were made in 2016 and 5.036 were made in 2017.
+A big effort was made to work JA's during both operations.
+If you would like to check out the operating location, go to: http://www.dunbarrock.com/ All logs have been uploaded to LOTW and Clublog.
 Make sure you enter the call as AD8J/HR9 and not the other way around.
 Paper QSL requests should go to my home QTH with a S.A.S.E.
 DX stations should include US stamps for $1.15, $2.00 US cash or a newerIRC.